 This Bible verse for Christmas speaks to the simple truth of who Jesus is, Prince and Savior.
 Exalted by the Father and seated at His right hand.
 Christmas is about the birth of our Savior, humbly born in a manger.
 But as we celebrate the birth of Jesus, let’s also remember His death on the cross and the new life we have through His resurrection!

-A Popular Post from Master’s Hand Collection!
+A Popular Bible Study from Master’s Hand Collection!

 The Old Testament is full of scriptures that point directly to Jesus.
 This Bible Verse for Christmas is a statement of who Jesus is, the Promised Messiah, Chosen One, and Ruler of Israel.
 He was there before time began and His coming was predestined thousands of years before His birth.
 Praise the Lord for that truth!
 Merry Christmas to all of you!